Custom systems

 Every company has one: the internal tool, the legacy portal, the long-tail SaaS nobody's heard of.
 Owlie ships an in-app connector builder so these aren't an RFP — they're a Monday afternoon, with AI assistance where useful.

-In-app connector builder — entry screen
+In-app connector builder — setup flow

 Build it in the product